 ROWENA AZADA-PALACIOS, PHD, FHEA

 Most of my teaching experience has been at Ateneo de Manila University, where I have taught on the AB Philosophy and MA Philosophy programmes for more than 20 years.
-I have also previously worked as a senior lecturer, then an associate lecturer, of education at London Metropolitan University, and I have taught on the BA Education Studies programme and the UCL Summer School at University College London.
+In the summer, I teach on the Summer School at University College London.
+I have also previously worked as a senior lecturer, then an associate lecturer, of education at London Metropolitan University, and I have taught on the BA Education Studies programme at University College London.